Epicenter Orchard

 We are currently selling fruit at the Santa Cruz Westside Farmers’ Market on Saturdays.

-We will be at the farmers’ market this Saturday, November 16th, and all the following Saturdays until December sometime.
+We will be at the farmers’ market this Saturday, December 14.

 https://santacruzfarmersmarket.org/markets/westside/

-We will also have our curated apple tasting boxes available for purchase.
+Sadly, we will have no curated apple tasting boxes available for purchase.

 About our operation